PreservedAwe/Vincula/README.md

 1. Clone git repo onto your system.

 2. Download ruby on your system.
-Here is a link on how to do so from Ruby's official [website] (https://www.ruby-lang.org/en/documentation/installation/).
+Here is a link on how to do so from Ruby's official [website](https://www.ruby-lang.org/en/documentation/installation/).

 3. Cd into project folder then open the terminal.